stevegeek/vident/README.md

 - (experimental) A test helper to make testing components easier by utilising type information from the component arguments to render automatically configured good and bad examples of the component.
 - (experimental) support for `better_html`

-## Things still to do...

-This is a work in progress.
-Here's what's left to do for first release:

-- Iterate on the interfaces and functionality
-- Add tests
-- Make the gem more configurable to fit more use cases
-- Create an example library of a few components for some design system
-    - Create a demo app with `lookbook` and those components
-- Add more documentation
-- split `vident` into `vident` + `vident-rails` gems (and maybe `vident-rspec`) (Phlex can be used outside of Rails)
-    - possibly also split into `vident-phlex` and `vident-view_component` gems ?